quophyie/scripts/centos/README.md

 # You may have to chmod the script to make it executable
 cd ~/Downloads/
 sudo ./configure_linux_vm_host.sh

+# shared_funcs.sh exposes some custom commands
+# You can issue the command below to view all exposed custom commands

+./shared_funcs.sh  list_exposed_commands

+Or

+./shared_funcs.sh  list_all_custom_commands

 # Once the script has completed, you will need to use the static ip
 # address that you configured with script to ssh to the remote